Barma-lej/landroid-card/README.md

           type: module
       ```

-4. Add `custom:landroid-card` to Lovelace UI as any other card (using either editor or YAML configuration).
+4. Add `custom:landroid-card` to Lovelace UI as you would with any other card (using either the editor or YAML configuration).

 ## Usage

-This card can be configured using Lovelace UI editor.
+This card can be configured using the Lovelace UI editor.

-1. In Lovelace UI, click 3 dots in top left corner.
+1. In Lovelace UI, click the three dots in the top left corner.
 2. Click _Configure UI_.
-3. Click Plus button to add a new card.
+3. Click the Plus button to add a new card.
 4. Find _Custom: Landroid Card_ in the list.
-5. Choose `entity`.
+5. Choose an `entity`.
-6. Now you should see the preview of the card!
+6. You should now see a preview of the card!

-_Sorry, no support for `actions`, `shortcuts` and `stats` in visual config yet._
+_Sorry, there is no support for `actions`, `shortcuts`, and `stats` in visual config yet._

-Typical example of using this card in YAML config would look like this:
+A typical example of using this card in a YAML configuration would look like this:

 ```yaml
 image: default